backstage/backstage/docs/architecture-decisions/adr013-use-fetch.md

 ## Consequences

-We will gradually transition away from third party packages such as `axios`, `got`, `node-fetch` and others.
+We will gradually transition away from third party `fetch` replacement packages such as `node-fetch` and others on the Node.js platform.